Greg Plitt

 George Gregory Plitt Jr. (November 3, 1977 – January 17, 2015) was an American fitness model and actor.
 He starred in the Bravo television series Work Out.
 He died at age 37 when he was struck by a train locomotive while filming a video.

-Early life, family and education
+Early life and education

 Greg Plitt was originally from Lutherville, Maryland.
 His mother was an interior designer, and his father was a real estate agent.
 Plitt had an older sister who attended the United States Naval Academy.

 Plitt said that he had been a fitness buff since his father bought a home gym when Plitt was in sixth grade; he was further inspired after seeing how his older sister changed after her first year in the Naval Academy.

 Plitt was a graduate of Gilman School, Class of 1996, in Baltimore, Maryland, where he was on the football, wrestling, and golf teams.
 He was also a graduate of the United States Military Academy, Class of 2000, and was both Airborne and Ranger qualified.